Administrator Guide

 The following is a guide on how to create a autoIT script which captures URL's load time from a remote Windows machine, pushes it up through NRPE to a Nagios XI Plugin, and returns the data to a nagios service.

-Integrating autoIT With Nagios
+Integrating autoIT With Nagios XI 2024

-Nagios XI - Using autoIT Checks with Nagios
+Using autoIT Checks with Nagios

 This document describes how to combine your autoIT scripted windows sequences (.au3 file) with batch files to create a NRPE check for Nagios.